 Can you see how this blog post now fits into an overall content marketing strategy for my business?

 And that it is not just the content that is important.
-The ascension piece is vital if your content efforts are going to drive sales.
+The ascension piece is vital for your content efforts to drive sales.

 What might that look like for your business?

-Write down the ascension, next steps or content upgrade for each of the topics on your list.
+Write the ascension, next steps, or content upgrade for each of the topics on your list.
 Even if it is the same for each one.